The Excel Hyperlink function creates a hyperlink to a specified location.

 |link_location||-||The address to link to.|

-An optional argument that provides the text to display in the Excel cell.If the [friendly_name] argument is omitted, the link_location text is displayed.
+An optional argument that provides the text to display in the Excel cell.If the [friendly_name] argument is omitted, the link_location text is displayed in the cell.

 The address supplied for the link_location argument can be an absolute reference or a relative reference.
 The difference between these two reference types is shown in the table below.